didacflorensa/MCA-Cancer/README.md

 * _data_: This folder contains mock data to use and understand the tools developed.
 This is not the data used in my research, I can not publish raw data for logical reasons.
 * _docker_: This folder contains the required container to deploy the scripts.
 Alternatively, you can install R, python or jupyter or shinny in your personal laptop or server and run them in a more traditional way.
 * _results_: This folder is need by the containers to store inside the results.
+To add the results in this folder, create it manually.
+This folder will not upload in github because it was added in .gitignore.
 * _r-scripts_: This folder contains the R scripts with the main functions to calculate the techniques used.
 * _python-scripts_: This folder contains the scripts in python to clean and transform data.